 Catalog standards ensure that only open source packages that meet your defined standards are approved in your catalog.
 However, there are cases when you may want to create an exception for a package to be approved even if it doesn't meet the standards.

-Some examples of when you may need an exception:
+Examples of when you may need an exception:

-- Maintenance – Although your organization has a standard to use non-deprecated packages, you may feel comfortable creating an exception for a small or widely-used package.
+- Maintenance Although your organization has a standard to use non-deprecated packages, you may feel comfortable creating an exception for a small or widely-used package.

 Creating exceptions for each standard

 For each standard that's enabled for your catalog, you are able to manage its exceptions: